Working with Files

 % grep -i 'spinning top' science.txt

-Some of the other options of grep are: -v (display those lines that do NOT match); -n (precede each maching line with the line number); and -c (print only the total count of matched lines).
+Some other options for grep are: -v (display those lines that do NOT match); -n (precede each matching line with the line number); and -c (print only the total count of matched lines).
 Try some of them and see the different results.
 Don’t forget, you can use more than one option at a time, for example, the number of lines without the words science or Science is

 % grep -ivc science science.txt